johnrudolph/beast-master/rules.md

 The Mantle simply indicates who is the first player for the Age.
 At the end of each Age, the Mantle goes to the player in first place.

 ## Traits
 Traits are cards that give your Colossus a boost.
-You can only have 2 Traits in play at a time.
-You may discard one of your Traits at any time.
+You can only have 1 Trait in play at a time.
+You may discard your Trait at any time.
 At any given time there will be 3 face-up Traits and a Trait deck.
 When you select a Trait, you may draw from the deck, or choose 1 of the face-up Traits.
 If you choose a face-up Trait, replace it with another face-up Trait from the deck before the next player chooses.
 Traits continually give your Colossus a boost.

 Designer note: For your first game, do not play with Traits.
 They make the game much more interesting, but it's best to learn the basics without them.